Microsoft Azure virtual desktop solution ideal for remote working, Empired states

 “Further, some applications may be sensitive to slow response times due to VPN or firewall bottlenecks and not function as expected.
 This can cause productivity issues as well as employee frustration.

 “From an operations point of view, having a significant number of people working from home can present problems both in terms of helpdesk ticket volumes and the types of issues people encounter.
 In a standard workplace, workers will often ask a coworker how to resolve something before contacting the help desk; in the work-from-home context, this interaction is not possible

 “The types of issues that a worker may request assistance for will also be different while working from home, where all of the equipment and connectivity is essentially uncontrolled.

 Businesses should be considering connectivity and physical equipment when it comes to remote working plans.
 A tool such as WVD can help, Empired states.

 WVD is scalable and ensures corporate data remains within the organisation's control as it is not constrained by physical hardware or a person's location.

 For example, if the worker cannot come into the office they can request a virtual desktop, which can be provisioned based on their profile.
 They can connect through the Windows desktop, web, Android, macOS or iOS clients.

 Christophersen says, “In a normal virtual desktop deployment scenario, organisations need to consider bandwidth to and from the workplace.

-“However, for a situation such as COVID-19, this is not an issue, as connectivity is from the remote worker’s home to the Microsoft Azure data centre, which should be sufficient.
+“However, for a situation such as COVID-19, this is not an issue, as connectivity is from the remote worker's home to the Microsoft Azure data center, which should be sufficient.